libxsmm/libxsmm/README.md

 make OFFLOAD=1
 ```

-By default, only the non-coprocessor target is built.
-In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library targeting the Intel Xeon Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive (CPU and coprocessor code) or the archive which is only containing the CPU code (OFFLOAD=0).
-All libraries are built statically by default (STATIC=1).
+By default, only the non-coprocessor target is built (OFFLOAD=0 and MIC=0).
+In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library (MIC=1) targeting the Intel Xeon Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive made of CPU and coprocessor code (OFFLOAD=1), or an archive which is only containing the CPU code.
+By default, all libraries are built statically (STATIC=1).

-To remove intermediate files (`make install` is a shortcut for `make; make clean`) or to remove all generated files and folder (including the interface and the library archives), run *one* of the following commands:
+To remove intermediate files (`make install` is a shortcut for `make; make clean`) or to remove all generated files and folder (including the interface and the library archives), run one of the following commands:

 ```
 make clean